 Accommodation will be provided in one of the cottages.
 The cottage is over 100 years old and we have not gotten around to renovate it yet, so the cottage is BASIC with a standard that would be considered lower than normal.

 There's one bedroom with a double bed as well as one single bed or two smaller kids beds, suitable for a couple or family.
-And there is one bedroom with one single bed.
-This room can also be made into a twin or double room, though somewhat cramped.
-During your stay with us you will have your private room unless you're a couple or friends travelling together.
+And there is one bedroom with two single beds.
 We can also accommodate families with children.
-The common areas are the kitchen and the glass porch.
-The living room is currently just used for storage space.
+The common areas are the kitchen, living room and the glass porch.
 We will provide bedding and towels.

-There is currently no running water in the cottage and thus, no functioning kitchen or bathroom.
-Basic cooking can still be done in the kitchen, which has a fridge, a small stove, water heater and a water pot.
+There is cold running water in the kitchen, but no septic.
+The kitchen has a fridge, a small stove and a water pot.
 Due to the electricity not being totally upgraded some things can't be used at the same time.
-There is an outhouse close to the cottage for toilet visits and the shower in the main house is available for use.
-We are also working on setting up an outdoor shower.
+There is no toilet or shower indoors.
+There is an outhouse close to the cottage for toilet visits and an outdoor bucket shower.
 On warm days the sea is just a few minutes walk away for swimming.

 We will provide a stocked fridge, pantry and freezers as well as hopefully a full garden when in season, so you are free to cook and bake whatever you wish from the ingredients available.
+The meat we eat is, as far as possible, from the homestead.
+Sweden has excellent water, so the tap water is drinkable.
 We normally don't provide sweets/treats or snacks between meals other than the occasional "fika" nor do we provide drinks such as sodas or alcoholic beverages other than perhaps on special occasions.
 If you would like these foods or drinks, you will need to supply them yourself.

 There are no stores on the island and we only do grocery pick ups about every two weeks and therefore meal planning is important.
 As we believe in trying not to waste food and limit extra trips for single ingredients, we try to use what is available as well as what's in season.
 With that said we probably have enough food for 3 months, so there's no shortage of meal options.